zackiles/hypermix/README.md

   - **Description**: An array of additional boolean command-line flags to pass to `repomix` (e.g., `['--compress']`).

-### 2. Local Repomix Configuration Mix
+### 2. Add Your Codebase

-This type of mix uses an existing `repomix.config.json` file to define the context building rules, typically for your local project codebase.
+This type of mix is for specifying your local codebase by pointing to its existing `repomix.config.json`:

 - **`config`** or **`repomixConfig`**:
   - **Type**: `string`